GridSAT/CNF_FACT-MULT/README.md

 			addDesc [or1,or2,or3,or4]
 			return v
 ```

+This process symbolically simulates the circuit while producing CNF clauses for each gate, following Tseytin’s method where even complex circuits with know lower-bounds can be converted into manageable CNF formulas suitable for SAT solvers, without a blow-up in formula size.
 This approach to generating the predicates is appealing as it enables us to use the full power of Haskell to write circuits naturally, test the circuits extensively using the standard interpretation, and then simply turn a switch on to use the symbolic interpretation.
 The initial output has many trivial features, including unit clauses.
 The simplifier applies rules to simplify the predicate without changing the set of solutions.
 The simplifier has fixed size limits, so it may not work for large problems.
 (It can handle a maximum of 15,000 variables and 63,000 clauses.)

 The simplifier repeatedly applies the following rules to the CNF predicate: